Trump signs order to make American-made goods more American

 The president signed the order during an annual White House “Made in America” showcase.
 Manufacturers from all 50 states were represented.

-Trump says the administration is “heeding the wisdom” of the nation’s founders by “restoring our economic independence and reawakening our industrial might.”

-Trump also discussed steps the administration is taking to boost the U.S. manufacturing industry.
-The trade deficit last year widened to a decade-long high of $621 billion.
+Trump has made it a priority to boost U.S. manufacturing.
+Even so, the nation’s trade deficit has continued to grow under his watch, widening to a decade-long high of $621 billion in 2018.

+Trump said foreign countries have been allowed to “steal our jobs and plunder our wealth” in previous administrations.
+He also used the event to highlight tariffs he’s imposed on China, saying China has paid a big price economically as a result of the tariffs.

+It’s unclear though how the trade dispute will be resolved.
+He also acknowledged that it’s unclear how a new trade agreement he negotiated with Canada and Mexico will fare in the Democratic-controlled House.
+Democrats want to strengthen enforcement of the agreement’s labor and environmental obligations.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.